ssjblue197/pure-ui/docs/pages/tutorials/integrating-with-nextjs.md

 ### Writing a "setup" component

-Now, we need to create a `ShoelaceSetup` component that will be a client component in charge of setting the `basePath` for our assets / icons.
+Now, we need to create a `Pure UISetup` component that will be a client component in charge of setting the `basePath` for our assets / icons.

 To do so, create a file called `app/shoelace-setup.tsx`